S&P Global: McGraw–Hill Building

 The company was based at 1221 Avenue of the Americas until July 2015.

 The predecessor company McGraw Hill Inc. had been based at 330 West 42nd Street and both have been known as The McGraw–Hill Building, a name originally used for a prior headquarters at 469 Tenth Avenue.

 Connection to the family of George W. Bush

 The McGraws and the George W. Bush family have close ties dating back several generations.
 Harold McGraw Jr. (deceased) was a member of the national grant advisory and founding board of the Barbara Bush Foundation for Family Literacy.

 McGraw–Hill Federal Credit Union

 Established in 1935, the McGraw–Hill Federal Credit Union originally served employees of the McGraw–Hill companies in New York City only.
 The credit union moved from its location inside the McGraw–Hill building to East Windsor, New Jersey, in 2005.
 Its accounts are insured by the National Credit Union Administration.
 It provides savings, checking accounts, CDs, money-market accounts, IRAs, credit cards, auto loans, and home mortgages.
 In February 2019, the credit union announced plans to merge with Pentagon Federal Credit Union, completing to convert customers to those of PenFed on May 1, 2019.
-The East Windsor branch currently operates as a PenFed branch as of September 2019.